iTzBlack007/blacky-rent-WEB/README.md

 # blacky-rent-WEB
-A simple-torrent service for heroku by blacky
+A simple-torrent service ported for heroku by blacky

 ### Something is on the way for telegram :p